What Material are Sleeping Bags Made Of? The Key to Comfort

 Outer Shell

-Finally, the outer shell of a sleeping bag has to be sturdy enough to withstand the rigors of camping while also providing some level of water resistance.
+Finally, the outer shell of a sleeping bag (Amazon) has to be sturdy enough to withstand the rigors of camping while also providing some level of water resistance.
 Materials like ripstop nylon or polyester are common due to their durability.
 Some outer shells also have a durable water repellent (DWR) coating to prevent the insulation from getting damp.

 Role of Different Materials in a Sleeping Bag